Seedy Farm

 3. Disease Prevention

-• Downy Mildew: Causes yellow spots on upper leaf surfaces and a white or grayish mold on the undersides.
+• Downy Mildew: Causes yellow spots on the upper leaf surface and fuzzy greyish-purple mold on the underside.
+It spreads rapidly in cool, wet weather.

 b.
 Prevention and Treatment